Quảng Ninh: Hydrography

-In Quảng Ninh, there are numerous rivers and springs, but most are short and small, and feature currents that differ between seasons.
-In winter, most rivers run dry; in summer, waterfalls pick up fast currents.
-The water current reaches 1.45 m^{3}/s in dry season, but up to 1,500 m^{3}/s in the rainy season.
+In Quảng Ninh, there are rivers and springs which feature currents that differ between seasons.
+In winter, most rivers run dry; in summer, waterfalls pick up faster currents.
+The water current reaches 1.45 m^{3}/s in dry season, and up to 1,500 m^{3}/s in the rainy season.
 Quảng Ninh's sea borders upon the Gulf of Bắc Bộ.
-It is large and protected by the ranks of islands, so the wind is quieter and the water smoother.
+It is protected by the ranks of islands, so the wind is quieter and the water smoother.
 The gulf's current runs from north to south.
 It is Vietnam's coldest sea, with the temperature sometimes dipping below 13 °C. The average tide level recorded is 2.5 m.